qianglise/pykurs/content/data-formats.rst

 Numerical Data
 **************

-Different numerial data types can be encoded as bytes.
-The more bytes we use for each value, the more range or precision we get, meanwhile the more memory it takes.
-For example, integers stored with 1 byte have a range from [-128, 127], while with 2 bytes, the ranges becomes  [-32768, 332767].
+Different numerial data types (integer and floating-point) can be encoded as bytes.
+The more bytes we use for each value, the more range or precision we get, however the more memory it takes.
+For example, integers stored with 1 byte (8 bits) have a range from [-128, 127], while with 2 bytes (16 bits), the ranges becomes  [-32768, 32767].
+Integers are whole numbers and can be represented precisely given enough bytes.
+However, for floating-point numbers the decimal fractions simply can not be represented exactly as binary (base 2) fractions in most cases which is known as the representation error.
+Arithmetic operations will further propagate this error.
+That is why in scienctific computing, numerical algorithms have to be carefully chosen and floating-point numbers are usally allocated with 8 bytes (sometimes 4 bytes) to make sure the inaccuracy is under control and does not lead to unsteady solutions.

 Note:
-Many climate models or certain parts of the models have the option of using a reduced precision for real numbers in order to achieve better performance at a small cost to the accuracy.
+Many climate models or certain parts of the models have the option of using single precision, i.e. 4 bytes or 32 bits, for floating-point numbers in order to achieve better performance at a small cost to the accuracy.